by-jp/www.byjp.me/content/notes/twitter/3964711233/index.md

 - imported
 - from-twitter
 ---
-New Muse iTunes LP is on its way\!
-Goodie goodie\!
+New Muse iTunes LP is on its way!
+Goodie goodie!